-Summary: A green workplace promotes practices that can reduce ecological footprint and help the environment.
+Summary: A green workplace promotes practices that can reduce the ecological footprint and help the environment.

 Obvious benefits include reducing waste and cutting costs.
 It can also have a positive effect on employee health and productivity.